 European Accreditation Council for Continuing Medical Education (UEMS/EACCME)

-The World of Microbiome: Pregnancy, Birth and Infancy & Digestive and Metabolic Health is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
-The EACCME is an institution of the European Union of Medical Specialists (UEMS): www.uems.net.
+The 3rd International World of Microbiome Conference is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
+The EACCME is an institution of the European Union of Medical Specialists (UEMS): www.uems.net

-The World of Microbiome: Pregnancy, Birth and Infancy & Digestive and Metabolic Health is designated for a maximum of, or up to, 17 European external CME credits.
+The 3rd International World of Microbiome Conference is designated for a maximum of, or up to, 18 European external CME credits.
 Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.